 Artificial Intelligence for FinTech

 Following the numbers, the combination of AI and Fintech companies has a very solid grounding.
-For instance Forbes estimated that by 2025 we will have to process more than 150 zettabytes, that is around 150 trillion gigabytes, of data.
+For instance, Forbes estimated that by 2025 we will have to process more than 150 zettabytes, that is around 150 trillion gigabytes, of data.
 At the same time, the financial industry is responsible for generating a considerable portion of this data: a 700% increase between 2016 and 2020.
-Just take into account the customer data fintech can make use of: deposits and withdrawals at ATMs, point-of-sales purchases, online payments done online, the collected customer profile data and so on.
-What may come as a surprise in this situation, only 29% of the financial industry companies embrace the AI&BI in their operations, following the statistics.
+Just take into account the customer data fintech can make use of: deposits and withdrawals at ATMs, point-of-sales purchases, online payments, the collected customer profile data, and so on.
+What may come as a surprise in this situation, only 29% of the financial industry companies embrace AI&BI in their operations, following the statistics.

 How can Artificial Intelligence in Fintech Improve Results?

 With this article, we aim to change these sad statistics by explaining the numerous benefits and possible applications of Data Science and Artificial Intelligence in fintech and banking.